hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 You may also simply type "What is my IP address?" into your browser search bar.

 ???
+**I'm going to keep the organization view up here on the projector screen.
+Let's see how fast everyone can get their code compliant and have a clean terraform apply.**

 Instructors: Have fun with this exercise.
 Pull up your organization's homepage on the projector screen.
 You can make a game out of it, see who gets their code compliant first.

 ---